Show all refs matching the name

 git show-ref feature

-# Example output showing conflict:
+# Example output showing the conflict:

 # a1b2c3d refs/heads/feature